kosik/dogej/docs/sira-ccc-implementation-plan.md

 2) The Back-office application.
 The module is also an open source client-server application.
 It helps a merchant accept/reject new Buy orders and publish the resulting transaction in a blockchain.
 The back-office application provides REST API and GUI interface.
-So each party can check regulatory information, or just see a list of transactions.
+So each party can check regulatory information, or just to browse a list of transactions.

 The solution is relaying on two dependencies: